cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 like a book, a DVD, a painting, and literally own that specific copy.
 First sale doctrine does not
-grant us reproduction rights,
+grant reproduction rights,
 as listed in
 [Section 106][sec106]
-of the 1976 copyright law, but it does allow us to distribute the singular, physical representation or embodiment of the work that we have purchased.
+of the 1976 copyright law, but it does allow anyone to distribute the singular, physical representation or embodiment of the work that they have purchased.
 Thus, the first sale doctrine
 is why libraries were able to thrive throughout the 20th century,